Sascha37/super-mario-motion/README.md

 ### On macOS and Linux (using `make`)

-If you want to start to work on the app, use:
+If you want to start working on the app, use:

 ```
 git clone https://github.com/Sascha37/super-mario-motion.git